zaneb/pacemaker-cloud/README.markdown

 ### Create new deployment

 1. Cloud management software sends cpe the assembly & service config in XML (via QMF).
-Note very simerlar to what pacemaker PE wants.
+Note very similar to what pacemaker PE wants.
 2. CPE asks upstart/systemd to start a new DPE.
 3. CPE stores the config somewhere (DB or file)
-4. CPE waits for the DPE QMF agent to be available, then asks it to load the config and managemt the deployment.
+4. CPE waits for the DPE QMF agent to be available, then asks it to load the config and manage the deployment.
 5. DPE gathers config + state and sends it to the PE
 6. DPE performs the actions (using matahari) as instructed by PE

 ### Destroy deployment

-1. Cloud managemt software tells CPE to destroy a deployment
+1. Cloud management software tells CPE to destroy a deployment
 2. CPE asks upstart/systemd to stop the DPE and deletes the config